HMS Statira (1807): Service history

 On 1 November 1814, General Edward Pakenham, Major General Samuel Gibbs and Lieutenant Colonel Alexander Dickson embarked at Spithead and set sail for North America.
 Three days after setting sail, Swaine opened his sealed orders, and announced his destination was Jamaica.
 Pakenham's assistant adjutant general, Major Harry Smith, commented the Statira was 'a noble frigate... [with] a full complement of men.'
 It is asserted that the captain's seamanship and navigation were lacking and that the delay in arrival was ten days later than it should have been.
 On 13 December, the Statira arrived at Negril Point.
 On 24 December, the Statira joined Cochrane's fleet moored off Cat Island, and Pakenham disembarked to assume command.
 On 6 January 1815, a boat from the Statira overturned on Lake Borgne.
 Seventeen fusiliers with round shot in their knapsacks were drowned in the shallow waters.

-The Statira was wrecked on a rock off Cuba on 26 February 1815.
+The Statira was wrecked on a rock off Inagua (Heneagua) to the north of Cuba on 26 February 1815.
+The Statira Shoal, just southeast of Great Inagua, is named after where the ship wrecked.